Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) specify the date, time and place of the meeting; and

-   2. state—
+   b) state—

       i) the name of the person against whom the disciplinary action has been taken;

-      2. the grounds for taking that action; and
+      ii) the grounds for taking that action; and

-      3. that at the disciplinary appeal meeting the Members present must vote on whether the decision to suspend or expel the person should be upheld or revoked.
+      iii) that at the disciplinary appeal meeting the Members present must vote on whether the decision to suspend or expel the person should be upheld or revoked.

 ### 24. Conduct of disciplinary appeal meeting